Access and inclusion at Council venues

 Find information on accessibility features at Brisbane City Council venues, including libraries, community halls, swimming pools and City Hall.
-Find out about accessible and inclusive playgrounds and fully fenced playgrounds at Council parks as well as locations of parks with drinking bowls for guide dogs or companion animals.

 Council has community halls available for public hire that are accessible to people with mobility impairments.
 Check the community halls list to find out more.